 The woodland offers some good sporting opportunities, like trekking and wildlife stalking.
 An enchanting stream, the Cander Water, flows throughout the estate and some excellent picnicking spots can be found on its lovely banks.
 The Cander Water was once dammed to create a small loch for ice skating and fishing but the dam has since been breached.
 This area now forms an attractive wetland with a diverse range of plant species.
 There are also Victorian footpaths and a former lily pond inside the woodland.

 Visitors should note that Loch Wood is a typical native woodland with all the qualities commonly associated therewith.
 Fallen trees are lying on the ground, thus aiding this unique biodiversity, there are scattered badger holes and ruins from the old estate buildings to be found inside the woodland, and brush and thicket may restrict easy movement.
 Visitors are recommended to stay on or near the path and wear wellies.
+In order to reduce strain on this native and vulnerable woodland and habitat we have decided to prohibit tenting on the property.
 Reference is also made to our T&Cs.